 In our view, complexity in business is a given.
 We don’t expect this to go away any time soon so it is best to prepare for it as best as you can.
 Based on our experience with business architecture and data management initiatives with our customers, our recommendations are:

-If you are interested in these topics and would like to know more about our approach, please leave a comment or send us an email at email@example.com.
+If you are interested in these topics and would like to know more about our approach, send us an email at email@example.com.